-I began writing a weekly column for the San Diego Daily Transcript in 2003, and have continued that column until the 130 year-old newspaper went under.
+I began writing a weekly column for the San Diego Daily Transcript in 2003, and continued that column until the 130 year-old newspaper went under ten years later.
 It was an opportunity to express what I felt was a common, yet unspoken experience of working in corporations.

 I didn’t start out my career wanting to be a business man.
 I was aiming for human factors engineering in the space program.
-A lot of people I’ve met, in over 1,300 companies, didn’t start out wanting to be a business professional.
+A lot of people I’ve met, in over 1,300 companies, didn’t start out wanting to be business professionals.
 The aim was science, engineering, product design, entertainment, the arts, public service or a number of other avenues.
-At some point, however, we all become business professionals, out of pure practical necessity.
-Even if it’s only the business of providing for our own family’s livelihood.
+At some point, however, most of us become business professionals, out of pure practical necessity.
+Even if it’s just the business of providing for our own family’s livelihood.

-Many of the people I’ve come to know over the decades had two experiences of business, one they kept hidden and one they allowed others to see.
-A sort of corporate underground exists, and people select carefully who they let in on their true feelings and thoughts.
+Many of the people I’ve come to know over the decades had two experiences of business–one they kept hidden and one they allowed others to see.
+A sort of corporate underground exists, and people select carefully who they let underneath to view their true feelings and thoughts.
 So I began this column as a way of sharing this massive, subterranean experience, to get the real stuff on top of the desk, instead of hidden in a bottom drawer.

 You are invited to subscribe, no charge.
 If you feel like donating any amount to help me cover the costs of publishing and maintaining this website, I would be grateful.

 Copyright 2011-2017 Stan Sewitch.
 All rights reserved.
 Copies and publication permission required.
 Contact Stan Sewitch at email@example.com for written permission to reproduce.